microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 git push --all
 ```

-As a result the code for LLMOps Prompt Flow template will now be available in Azure DevOps repository.
+As a result the code for LLMOps Prompt flow template will now be available in Azure DevOps repository.

   ![repo-status](images/devops-branch.png)